Skills Module 3.0: Comprehensive Physical Assessment of a Child – Pretest Guide

 Introduction

 A thorough physical assessment of a child is the cornerstone of pediatric nursing practice.
-In practice, it allows clinicians to establish a baseline for growth, detect early signs of illness, and build trust with families.
-Skills Module 3.0 focuses on a systematic, child‑centered examination that integrates history taking, inspection, palpation, percussion, and auscultation.
+Skills Module 3.It allows clinicians to establish a baseline for growth, detect early signs of illness, and build trust with families.
+0 focuses on a systematic, child‑centered examination that integrates history taking, inspection, palpation, percussion, and auscultation.
 Mastering these skills ensures that nurses can identify subtle abnormalities, provide timely interventions, and support families through the assessment process.

 1. Preparation and Environment